jgabriellima/race_gender_recognition/README.md

+### TODO week 2.5-2.11
+- [] train on gpu model 1
+- [] add argument parser for trainer and evaluator
+- [] test speed for predictor, most likely needs to speed up
+- [] read Inception Resnet paper
+- [] read SMAC and Spearmint
+- [] might implement SMAC or Spearmint

 ### Dependencies
 (after installing miniconda which comes with essential python packages)
 - Tensorflow (added path to CUDA toolkit)
+- cv2
+- dlib (for face detection and alignment)

 ### Dataset: